Peter Krause (artist)

 Peter Krause is an American illustrator and comic book artist.
 He is best known for his work on various DC Comics titles, most notably the Superman-related titles and a three-year run on The Power of Shazam! with Captain Marvel and the Marvel Family.

 Biography

 Krause, a graduate of the University of Minnesota, is married with three children and currently works as a freelance illustrator.
-Krause's first published comics work appeared in a DC Comics Bonus Book in Suicide Squad #21 (December 1988).
-In 2009, Krause returned to comics to collaborate with writer Mark Waid on an independent series entitled Irredeemable for Boom!
+Krause's comics work appeared at least as early as 1986.
+In 2009, Krause collaborated with writer Mark Waid on an independent series entitled Irredeemable for Boom!
 Studios.